To-Fujita/ChatBot_with_GPT-2_Rinna/README.md

 Please open the above file by the VS Code, then click the "Run" and the "Start Debugging" or the "Run Without Debugging".
 Wait a few minutes, it will be displayed "*Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)" at the Terminal.
 Then, after open the Browser, please input "http://127.0.0.1:5000".
 You can talk with the Chat Bot by keybord and/or voice.

+If this script is not working well, please check your setting for system path and/or check your Python environment.
 When you run the Rinna for the first time, it takes a few minutes to download various files.

 This Chat Bot is created in following concepts.